-- Applicants should hold, or expect to hold, a degree in natural or computer science from a Masters, Diplom or equivalent program.
+- Applicants should hold, or expect to hold, a degree in natural or computer science from a Masters, Diploma or equivalent program.
 Your current skills and knowledge should match well to your proposed area of doctoral research.

 - Bachelors-only applicants: In rare cases, exceptionally talented students holding only a Bachelors degree may be admitted to the IMPRS.
 You should hold a 4-years honours degree, have excellent grades and possess extensive and relevant research experience.
 In such cases, additional study requirements – to be fulfilled during the first year of IMPRS participation – may be assigned.

 - The participating institutes are committed to increasing the number of individuals with disabilities in their workforce and therefore encourage applications from such qualified individuals.

 How to Apply

-- A four-day interview and discussion period will be held during April 20-23, 2020.
-Successful applicants will receive their invitation within 4 weeks of the application deadline.
+- Successful applicants will receive their invitation within 4 weeks of the application deadline.